America's Marine Highway Frequently Asked Questions (FAQs)

 How do I apply for designation as a corridor, connector or crossing?

 Corridor, connector, and crossing applications from public entities are always welcome.
 Contents of the application include a narrative portion that should not exceed 20 pages in length.
 Applications may be submitted electronically via the Marine Highway e-mail address.
-Please mail a hard copy to the Administrator of the Maritime Administration, Mr. David T. Matsuda 1200 New Jersey Ave., SE Washington, DC 20590-0001 Room W22-318, MAR-100.
+Please mail a hard copy to the Administrator of the Maritime Administration, 1200 New Jersey Ave., SE Washington, DC 20590-0001 Room W22-318, MAR-100.
 Instructions regarding applications are included in the Final Rule for America’s Marine Highway program published April 9, 2010.
 For more info, contact a Gateway Office Director in your region.

 What is the difference between a designated project and a designated initiative?